The WotWots

-The WotWots is a New Zealand children's television show which debuted in 2009 and has since aired in several other countries worldwide.
-Created by Martin Baynton and Richard Taylor, the series uses a mix of live-action and computer animation to follow a pair of inquisitive, creative alien siblings as they learn about life on Earth.
+The WotWots is a New Zealand children's television show which premiered in 2009 and has since aired in several other countries worldwide.
+Created by Martin Baynton and Richard Taylor, the series uses a mix of live-action and animation to follow a pair of inquisitive, creative alien siblings as they learn about life on Earth.
 It currently consists of two series, produced from 2009 to 2011, and a total of 78 ten-minute episodes.
-In 2018, spinoff series Kiddets began airing.
+In 2018, spin-off series Kiddets began airing.

 Plot

 The show features a pair of tiny, young alien twin siblings who spend their days exploring the environment where their steam-powered spaceship has landed, in an effort both to learn more about Earth fauna and to try to determine what they themselves will grow up to look like.
 DottyWot, the smart and responsible ship's captain, spends most of her time supervising her more boisterous, fun-loving brother SpottyWot, the ship's engineer and a talented artist.
 Episodes are set in a zoo, at a farm, or on a beach and most often tie their discovery of an animal characteristic into their own adventures.